What I'm Doing Now1

-- Practicing Python programming (again!).
+- Practiced Python programming (again!).
 I did a lot of Python development up until about 2014, after which I switched to mostly Clojure for day jobs.
 But I still like Python and it's fun to get back to it for awhile.

 - Journaling and working on improving my handwriting.

-- Learning the Go programming language.
+- Learned the Go programming language.
 I've written a few modestly useful things and am really enjoying the experience after years of focusing primarily on Lisps and functional programming.
 Go emphasizes a different kind of simplicity than Clojure does, and it seems to occupy a sweet spot on the speed vs. power spectrum.
 I'm regularly stunned by how fast Go programs are, including the code used to build this site.